Licensed PT/OT/SLP-part-time (with potential to grow into full time if desired)

-Founded in 2005, My Heroes is one of the national leaders in the field of hippotherapy and equine assisted activities and therapies.
+Founded in 2005, My Heroes is one of the national leaders in the field of therapy incorporating equine movement..
 With locations in Colorado and Georgia, we serve populations all over the board, with a specific emphasis on neurodevelopmental patients in both the pediatric and adult populations.
-Our mission is to improve the lives, bodies, and spirits of children and adults with disabilities through equine assisted therapy and other equine assisted activities, and to be an inspiration and educational resource both regionally and nationally.
-We have a wonderful staff of OTs, PTs, PTA’s and COTAs who have several years of experience in the field and can help guide and mentor therapists new to the field or properly orient more experienced hippotherapy therapists to our particular environment.
+Our mission is to improve the lives, bodies, and spirits of children and adults with disabilities through Physical, Occupational, and Speech therapies using equine interventions, and to be an inspiration and educational resource both regionally and nationally.
+We have a wonderful staff of OTs, PTs, SLP’s, PTA’s and COTAs who have several years of experience in the field and can help guide and mentor new therapists or properly orient more experienced therapists to our specific environment incorporating equines into therapy.
 In Atlanta we have liaisons with all the top notch OT, PT and SLP programs including Mercer University, Georgia State University and Emory, as well as the most highly regarded local healthcare systems including CHOA and the Shepherd Center, while in Colorado we have programs based out of CSU and affiliations with several universities including CSU, Creighton, Regis, etc.

 Three facilities currently.
 Longest standing is located at 4371 Powers Ferry Road, Atlanta, GA 30342, and is uniquely situated in the heart of Buckhead, adjacent to the Chastain Amphitheater.
-Two Colorado programs, including a program based out of Colorado State University in Fort Collins as well as a new program location on the premises of the National Western Stock Show in Denver.
+Two Colorado programs, including a program based out of Colorado State University in Fort Collins as well as a new program location under development in Denver.
 Please visit our website for more detailed information.

 About the position